‘One Piece’ Episode 922 Spoilers, Recap: Orochi’s True Form And Connection With World Government Revealed!

 — Toei Animation (@ToeiAnimation) February 15, 2020

 When one of the representatives of the World Government said that they won’t be giving up Dr. Vegapunk, Shogun Orochi didn’t think twice before shooting him in the head.
 Luckily, the bullet didn’t penetrate his mask.
 When the conversation heated up in One Piece Episode 922, Shogun Orochi used his devil fruit power to transform into a multi-headed snake.
 Shogun Orochi told the representatives of the World Government that they aren’t afraid of the Celestial Dragons nor the Navy.
-Shogun Orochi also confidently said that even the World Government attack them all at once, they won’t be able to win since Beast Pirates captain and Emperor Kaido is backing them up.
+Shogun Orochi also confidently said that even if the World Government attacks them all at once, they won’t be able to win since Beast Pirates captain and Emperor Kaido is backing them up.